MeganCadena/Bank-Database/README.md

-# Bank-Database
+# General-Inventory-Database
-This is a forked repo for a Bank Repo that I am learnign from for another database project idea
+This is my attempt at building a database for managing general inventory of supplies in C/C++.